 “Soulful, uplifting music, recreated in the live setting, is one of the most healing and profound means of expression humanity has,” explain the festival’s founders.
 “This music is the most effective tool of bringing about positive social evolution.
 We offer this festival as the beginning of a new movement towards realizing music’s inherent healing and transformative qualities, and as a means of applying these qualities directly in our ever-expanding community.”

-Soul’d Out returned April 19–23, 2017 for its eighth iteration, bringing jazz, funk, electronic, fusion and hip-hop artists from around the world to Portland’s coolest venues.
-Headliners included Solange, the “queen of next wave R&B,” as well as big names like Big Freedia, Dead Prez and the legendary Ohio Players.
+Soul’d Out returned April 18–22, 2018 for its ninth iteration, bringing jazz, funk, electronic, fusion and hip-hop artists from around the world to Portland’s coolest venues.
+Headliners included Erykah Badu, the “godmother of soul,” as well as big names like De La Soul, Wyclef Jean and legendary NOLA Superstars Rebirth Brass Band.